 The School maintains three individual governmental funds.
-The General Fund and Special Revenue Fund are considered to be major funds and, accordingly, are separately displayed.
-Data from the Capital Projects Fund is displayed as an Other Governmental Fund.
+The General Fund is considered to be a major fund and, accordingly, is separately displayed.
+Data from the Special Revenue Fund and Capital Projects Fund is combined and displayed as Other Governmental Funds.